-- Goal Provide for a safe and adequate circulation system including existing and proposed major thoroughfares, transportation routes, terminals, and other public utilities and facilities within the shoreline jurisdiction that benefit permitted uses without degrading the environment or aesthetic values of the area. - ObjectiveTo ensure that uses permitted in shorelines areas are designed and conducted in such a manner that any interference with the public's use of the water and shoreline is minimized, as much as is practical.
+- Goal Provide inter-connected, efficient, and safe transportation networks to and around the shoreline to accommodate vehicles, transit, pedestrians, and cyclists. - Objective Provide for a safe and adequate circulation system including existing and proposed major thoroughfares, transportation routes, terminals, and other public utilities and facilities within the shoreline jurisdiction that benefit permitted uses without degrading the environment or aesthetic values of the area.